Makena-Wambui/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 You can only use no more than 2 loops in your code
 You are not allowed to store numbers or strings in a variable You are not allowed to import any module

+7.
+Write a function that checks for lowercase character.

+Prototype: def islower(c):
+Returns True if c is lowercase
+Returns False otherwise
+You are not allowed to import any module
+You are not allowed to use str.upper() and str.isupper()
+Tips: ord()

+8.
+Write a function that prints a string in uppercase followed by a new line.

+Prototype: def uppercase(str):
+You can only use no more than 2 print functions with string format You can only use one loop in your code
+You are not allowed to import any module
+You are not allowed to use str.upper() and str.isupper()
+Tips: ord()